apache/flink/docs/ops/filesystems.md

 See [AWS setup](deployment/aws.html) for details.

   - **MapR FS**: The MapR file system *"maprfs://"* is automatically available when the MapR libraries are in the classpath.

+  - **OpenStack Swift FS**: Flink directly provides a file system to talk to the OpenStack Swift file system, registered under the scheme *"swift://"*.
+  The implementation `flink-swift-fs-hadoop` is based on the [Hadoop Project](https://hadoop.apache.org/) but is self-contained with no dependency footprint.
+  To use it when using Flink as a library, add the respective maven dependency (`org.apache.flink:flink-swift-fs-hadoop:{{ site.version }}`
+  When starting a Flink application from the Flink binaries, copy or move the respective jar file from the `opt` folder to the `lib` folder.

 ### HDFS and Hadoop File System support